ToolChainGang/AppDaemon/MODIFYING.md

 ## Overview

 The AppDaemon is meant to be integrated into your application.
-Once you get the AppDaemon running, modify it to make it look like a part of your project.
+Once you get the AppDaemon running, modify it to look like a part of your project.

 ## Changing the config page looks

-The single page "public_html/index.html" contains all the configuration pages.
-Feel free to insert your company logo, and make the config page branding closer to your own such as the page colors, font face and so on.
+The page "public_html/index.html" contains all the configuration pages.
+Feel free to add your company logo, and make the page branding closer to your own such as the colors, font face and so on.

 The accompanying Config.js and Config.css file are also relevant.

 ## Adding default config files

-The AppDaemon tries to edit configuration files with updated information entered by the user, but it is not intelligent.
+The AppDaemon tries to update the existing configuration files with information entered by the user, but it is not intelligent.

 If your product needs default configurations, either supply
 - No configuration block, or